BenSchr/Udacity-Data-Engineering-Projects/README.md

 # Udacity Data Engineer Projects

-This repository contains my solutions to the course Udacity Data Engineering Nanodegree in summer 2019
+This repository contains my solutions to the course "Udacity Data Engineering Nanodegree" in summer 2019

 # Projects